simplex-chat/simplex-chat/simplex-messaging.md

 #### Create queue command

-This command is sent by the recipient to the SMP server to create the new queue.
+This command is sent by the recipient to the SMP server to create a new queue.
 The syntax is:

 ```abnf
 create = %s"NEW" SP recipientKey